luangjokaj/wordpressify/README.md

 npm run dev
 ```

-- If you are running a fresh installation, you will have to set up the general information for the WordPress wizard (site name, description, database etc…).
+- If you are running a fresh instance of WordPress, the installation wizard will set up a **wp-config.php** file containing database credentials, site name etc.
 - You are ready to go!
 Happy coding!

 **WORDPRESS PLUGINS**